arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 Initially, only this port will be available.
 Target this port when [downloading the runtime](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#4-download-the-runtime).

-#### Virtual serial port (created by runtime)

-When the runtime has been downloaded to your device, an additional (virtual) port will appear.
-Because the virtual port is created after the serial port, it will usually have a **higher port number**.
-Target this port when [configuring the Modbus communication](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#5-connect-to-the-device).

 ### How to identify which ports belong to your device

 If other devices connected to your computer have open serial ports, you need to determine which ports belong to your PLC device: